cptnbrando/get-it-goin/readme.md

 ## Features

 - Attack Surface Reduction (ASR) Rule scripts - Fetch all available [ASR Rules from Microsoft](https://github.com/MicrosoftDocs/defender-docs/blob/public/defender-endpoint/attack-surface-reduction-rules-reference.md), enable and disable them, and check their status
-- Answerfile AutoUnattend - My current template is in the repo or you can create your own via [Schneegans] according to your own needs
+- Answerfile AutoUnattend - An xml file that configures a Windows Installation Media.
+Allows account setup, drive formatting, bloatware removal, reg edits, and much more all automated.
+Done right, you don't have to click anything in the install gui, you just sail right to the desktop.
+My current template is in the repo /win-install/autounattend.xml or you can create your own via [Schneegans] according to your own needs
 - Firewall hardening - Scripts that add outbound and inbound rules to Windows Defender Firewall
 - [Chocolatey] scripts - Select and automate software installations during the OS installation process
 - Ghost Rider wallpapers - What good is a machine that isn't badass?